mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 1. Click **[!UICONTROL Create]**.

 1. The primary page and its properties display.
-Learn how to configure the page settings [here](#design-lp-content).
+Learn how to configure the page settings [here](#configure-primary-page).

     ![](../assets/lp_primary-page.png)

 1. Click the + icon to add a subpage.
-Learn more [here](#design-lp-content)
+Learn how to configure its settings [here](#configure-subpages).

     ![](../assets/lp_add-subpage.png)